zcash/zcash-ios-wallet/README.md

 ## Prerequisites
 * make sure you can build ZcashLightClientKit Demo Apps successfully
-* you must have a project in Firebase Crashlytics to build this app.

 # Building the App
 1. Clone the project, make sure you have the latest Xcode Version